omeka/omeka-s-enduser/docs/content/item-sets.md

 ![options as above described](contentfiles/item_addresItem.png)

 Item resources also have an option for "Quick add".
 When this switch is flipped, all of the items in the drawer have a checkbox.
 You can use these checkboxes to add multiple items as a property at once.
-Note that you can only edit one property at a time, so all of the items must populate the same property (ex, Creator, Has Part).
+Note that you can only edit one property at a time, so all of the items must populate the same property (e.g. Creator, or Has Part).

 ![a red arrow points to the slider button for "Quick add".
 The two items visible have an empty checkbox to the left of their representative thumbnail](contentfiles/items_quickadd.png)

 #### URI
 URI fields link to an external website or online resource.

 You may add other fields by selecting a property from the list on the right.
-Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the *filter properties* bar above the list of properties and vocabularies.
+Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc.), or search in the *filter properties* bar above the list of properties and vocabularies.

 #### Value annotation
 When you input a value for a property associated for a resource, you are making a statement about that resource.
 If you choose, Omeka allows you to make statements about that statement.
 We call this value annotation.
 The advantage of value annotation is that you can choose to make ambiguous facts more concrete by annotating things like: